From Microencapsulation to Global Strategies: A Multidimensional View of Dietary Supplement Production

 Asia (examples: China and Japan)

 Certification requirements and quality: Regardless of the country, certain standards remain universal.
-Good Manufacturing Practices GMP are the basis - many jurisdictions (USA, EU, China) require compliance with them by law, and a GMP certificate is often a condition of cooperation (e.g. pharmacy chains require supplement suppliers to have a GMP certificate).
-HACCP (Hazard Analysis and Critical Control Points) is mandatory in the EU and many other places - the company must identify and control risk points in the process to ensure food safety.
-ISO 9001 (quality management) or ISO 22000 (food safety) are voluntary standards that increase the manufacturer's credibility.
-For products targeted at specific groups, it is worth considering Halal or Kosher certificates if we plan to export to countries with Muslim or Jewish communities.
-Organic certificates are also becoming increasingly important (e.g. EU Organic, USDA Organic) - in order to be able to mark a supplement as organic, the entire supply and production chain must meet the rigorous requirements of organic farming and the lack of synthetic additives.
+Good Manufacturing Practices (GMP) are fundamental – many jurisdictions (USA, EU, China) require compliance with them by law, and a GMP certificate is often a condition of cooperation (e.g., pharmacy chains require supplement suppliers to have a GMP certificate).
+HACCP (Hazard Analysis and Critical Control Points) is mandatory in the EU and many other places – a company must identify and control risk points in the process to ensure food safety.
+ISO 9001 (quality management) and ISO 22000 (food safety) are voluntary standards that increase the manufacturer's credibility.
+For products targeted at specific groups, it is worth considering Halal or Kosher certifications if you plan to export to countries with Muslim or Jewish communities.
+Organic certifications are also becoming increasingly important (e.g., EU Organic, USDA Organic) – to be able to mark the supplement as organicIn this context, the entire supply and production chain must meet stringent requirements of organic farming and the absence of synthetic additives.
 Meeting all these requirements is a challenge, but also a necessity to compete in the global supplement market.

 Business Strategies – Dietary Supplement Production as a Business